 When we multi-task, we never allow ourselves to get into a rhythm, which kills our productivity and stresses us out needlessly.
 Think about when your class of students are on task, do you want them interrupted?
 Don’t you dread that interruption to their thought patterns?
 We, teachers, are no different.

-You know what we’re saying.
-Half work is the death of productivity.
 It’s deceiving because you think you’re extra productive by doing half of a task here and half of a job there.
 In reality, the multi-tasking bug has bitten you, and it’s turning into a full-blown unproductive epidemic.

 Don’t start on something and then take a phone break.
 Don’t set yourself up for failure by promising to get through half of your grading.
 Give your task your total focus and plough through it.
 You’ll be happier looking back on a complete set of graded papers, rather than looking ahead at a whole bunch of unfinished jobs.